nilostolte/Sudoku/README.md

 | 8     | **010000000**         | 0x080       | 128     |
 | 9     | **100000000**         | 0x100       | 256     |

+The binary representation as exposed in the table above is often called here as the _"code"_ of the digit.

 ### Implementation of Digit Retrieval in Candidate Set

 As we can see the variable `inserted` contains the "candidate set" for a given `matrix[i][j]`.
 This algorithm is quite simple but it